What happens on the day of the exam?

 - Casio FX-85 ES.

 No exceptions will be made, even if your calculator is of a lower specification.
 If an incorrect calculator is identified during the exam it will be removed and not replaced.
-This is an exams offence and will be reported and investigated under Senate Regulation 19: Academic Misconduct.
+This is an exams offence and will be reported and investigated in accordance with section 5.7 of Senate Regulation 19: Assessment Regulations; Academic Misconduct.

 We are not able to lend calculators to students.
 Permitted calculators can be purchased from the Students’ Union shop and national retailers.
 You will not be permitted to leave the exam venue to purchase a calculator once reading time has begun so it is important to check your calculator model in advance.